Financing Your Education

 RegisterCanterbury Scholar Competiton

 The Canterbury Scholar Competition is an opportunity for area eighth graders to compete for scholarships to attend Canterbury High School beginning in their freshman year.
-Testing takes place in October 2017.
+Testing takes place annually in October.
 Canterbury Scholars will be awarded $2,000 annually in merit scholarships ($8,000 total for Canterbury High School).
 This scholarship money can be used in conjunction with financial aid, which Canterbury strives to provide to all qualified students.The morning of the Canterbury Scholar Competition, students will take part in a standardized test and write an essay.
 All participating students and their parents will have the opportunity to schedule a conference to review the results.
 While the eighth graders are testing, their parents will attend an informational session explaining what to look forward to at Canterbury High School.
 Each participant will schedule a day to return to Canterbury to attend classes with a Canterbury freshman and interview with school representatives.

 Artist.
 Athlete.
 Scholar.